History of the Graduate Degree Program in Ecology

 Establishing a Program

-The humble origins of the Graduate Degree Program in Ecology (GDPE) began in the 1970’s when a group of dedicated CSU faculty spent their free time and energy advocating for an interdisciplinary, collaborative and community-oriented ecology program at CSU.
-Although the work of building an entire graduate degree lay on the shoulders of many, the original idea for an ecology program at CSU can be attributed to Dr. Dick Tracy.
+The idea for GDPE began in the 1970’s with a group of dedicated CSU faculty who advocated for an interdisciplinary, collaborative, and community-oriented ecology program at CSU.
+Although the work of building an entire graduate degree lay on the shoulders of many, the original idea for an ecology program can be attributed to Dr. Dick Tracy.

-To bolster the ecological clout of CSU, the EPC started the Visiting Distinguished Ecologist Series.
-In fall 1979, a crowd of 1,200 people gathered for the first Distinguished Ecologist (DE): the infamous Eugene Odum, a pioneer in the discipline of Ecology.
-Continuing though the fall of 1979 and spring of 1980 hundreds more attended talks by Dr. Samuel J. McNaughton, William E. Cooper, James H. Brown, and W. Dwight Billings.
+To showcase the ecological clout of CSU, the EPC started the Visiting Distinguished Ecologist Series.
+In fall 1979, a crowd of 1,200 people gathered for the first Distinguished Ecologist (DE): the famous Eugene Odum, a pioneer in the discipline of Ecology.
+This program continues today, and has hosted outstanding ecologists from around the world.

-With increased support of faculty, students, and administration, the EPC made strides to an ecology major when it transitioned into the Program in Ecological Studies (PES) as a part of the Graduate School in 1984.
+With support from faculty members, students, and the administration, EPC transitioned into the Program in Ecological Studies (PES) as a part of the Graduate School in 1984.
 During that time, it was framed as a certificate that could be achieved alongside any graduate degree on campus.

 “People wanted to have ‘Ecology’ on their transcript.
 There were already people all over campus doing ecological research, but this put an official title to that work,” said Dave Steingraeber.

-As if icing on the cake, in 1984 as CSU stepped closer to an Ecology major, CSU hosted the Ecological Society of America (ESA) joint conference with the American Institute of Biological Science, the Botanical Society and the Association for Tropical.
-With X number in attendance, many left the conference speaking highly of the University, adding more stature to CSU.
+In 1984 as CSU stepped closer to a degree in Ecology, by hosting the Ecological Society of America (ESA) joint conference with the American Institute of the Biological Science, the Botanical Society, and the Assocaiteion for Tropical.
+Many left the conference speaking highly of ecology at CSU.

 “It has always been the grassroots faculty really putting in the effort.
-That is one of the joys of it, in all the history of it, is that the people are enthused by it, not that it is dictated from above.” – Dave
+That is one of the joys of it, in all the history of it, is that the people are enthused by it, not that it is dictated from above,” said Dave Steingrabaer.

 Modern Day GDPE

-GDPE is now more than 25 years old, has supported around X number of students, provided X of grants/scholarships, been led by X number of Directors, and consists of X number of faculty.
-However, it will always be remembered as a community of people committed to furthering future generations of ecologists while having a grand time doing it.
+GDPE is now more than 25 years old.
+It has been led by five directors, supported over 500 graduates, and provided over $20,000 annually to its students.
+However, it will always be remembered as a community of people committed to furthering future generations of ecologists, while having a grand time doing it.